 What exactly is the Geometric Lorenz Attractor in the Problem 14 formulation in previous section?
 As it was untractable to extract rigorous information of the dynamics of system \eqref{eq:lorenzsys}, a geometric model of the Lorenz Flow was proposed by John Guckenheimer (1976).
 The model was extensively studied, but the original equations remained a puzzle.
 It is important to note that while the geometric model is not a single model but a family of models that implies a vector field with certain features, the original proof (W. Tucker, 2002) only considers a specific model.

 Let’s look closer at the properties of the global flow, illustrated in the figure \((a)\) above.
-As the parameter \(\rho > 1\) in \eqref{eq:lorenzsys}, the flow has three fixed points: the origin and two “twin points”
+As the parameter \(\rho > 1\) in \eqref{eq:lorenzsys}, the flow has three fixed points: the origin and two “twin points”.

-For the classical parameters, the origin is a saddle point around which are the two-dimensional stable manifold \(W^s(0)\) and one-dimensional unstable manifold \(W^u(0)\), as illustrated in figure \((a)\) above.
-We also consider the cross-section rectangle \(\Sigma \in \{ (x_1, x_2, x_3) \colon x_3 = \rho - 1\}\) filled in gray in \((a)\) that is transversal to the flow, two opposite sides of which are parallel to \(x_2\)-axis and pass through the equilibrium points \(Q_-\) and \(Q_+\).
+$$ Q_\pm = \left(\pm\sqrt{\beta(\rho-1)}, \pm\sqrt{\beta(\rho-1)}, \rho-1\right) $$For the classical parameters, the origin is a saddle point around which are the two-dimensional stable manifold \(W^s(0)\) and one-dimensional unstable manifold \(W^u(0)\), as illustrated in figure \((a)\) above.
+We also consider the cross-section rectangle \(\Sigma \in \{ (x_1, x_2, x_3) \colon x_3 = \rho - 1\}\) filled in gray in \((a)\) that is transversal to the flow, two opposite sides of which are parallel to the \(x_2\)-axis and pass through the equilibrium points \(Q_-\) and \(Q_+\).
 The manifold \(W^u(0)\) intersects \(\Sigma\) at points \(\rho_-\) and \(\rho_+\).
 Let \(D\) be the intersection of \(W^s(0)\) with \(\Sigma\).
-Obviously, trajectories starting from \(D\) tends to origin as time moves forward and never returns to \(\Sigma\).
+Obviously, trajectories starting from \(D\) tend to the origin as time moves forward and never return to \(\Sigma\).

 As the flow is supposed to go down from \(\Sigma\) and eventually return to \(\Sigma\) from above, we can consider a Poincaré Map \(F \colon \Sigma_- \cup \Sigma_+ \rightarrow \Sigma\,\), where \(\Sigma_-\) and \(\Sigma_+\) are parts of \(\Sigma\) separated by \(D\,\), as illustrated in figure \((b)\) above.
 Notice that some of the trajectories starting from \(\Sigma_+\) will return to itself, while others will eventually end up in \(\Sigma_-\,\), and vice versa.

-In the model, we also assume that the global flow \(G\) preserves the \(x_2\) direction, i.e. \(G\) takes the horizontal lines \(\mathcal{l}(t) = (\pm 1, t, c)\) into lines \(\tilde{\mathcal{l}}(t) = (\tilde{c}, t, 1)\) — this ensures that the contracting direction is preserved.
-The return map now has a hyperbolic splitting \(\mathbb{E}_ x^{s} \oplus \mathbb{E}_ x^u\,\) with \(\mathbb{E}_ 0^s = D\), and the stable leaves \(\tilde{\mathcal{l}}(t)\) foliate \(\Sigma\).
+In the model, we also assume that the global flow \(G\) preserves the \(x_2\) direction, i.e., \(G\) takes the horizontal lines \(\mathcal{l}(t) = (\pm 1, t, c)\) into lines \(\tilde{\mathcal{l}}(t) = (\tilde{c}, t, 1)\) — this ensures that the contracting direction is preserved.
+The return map now has a hyperbolic splitting \(\mathbb{E}_x^{s} \oplus \mathbb{E}_x^u\) with \(\mathbb{E}_0^s = D\), and the stable leaves \(\tilde{\mathcal{l}}(t)\) foliate \(\Sigma\).
 Note that in this case, the map is an Anosov diffeomorphism.
-While the geometric model above have a lot of similar properties to the Lorenz flow, the real dynamics of the system is much chaotic and complicated.
+While the geometric model above has many similar properties to the Lorenz flow, the real dynamics of the system are much more chaotic and complicated.

 5. Solution to the 14-th Problem